 To shorten the specification, we often describe a resource’s behaviour under some or all methods as being 'as a simple composite resource'.
 Informally, this means that actions distribute over the children of the resource.
 More specifically:

-representation of the resource should be an object whose
+The GET representation of the resource should be an object whose

 keys are the names of resource children the client has authorisation

-, and whose corresponding values are the GET
+to GET, and whose corresponding values are the GET

 representations of said children;

-action, with a payload consisting of an object of child
+A PUT action, with a payload consisting of an object of child

 representations as described above, should be equivalent to a

-for each child present in the object (with its intended new
+PUT for each child present in the object (with its intended new

-representation), and a DELETE
+representation), and a DELETE for each absent child;

-action may be accepted, provided it follows
+A PATCH action may be accepted, provided it follows

-RFC 6902: the behaviours of the add
+RFC 6902: the behaviours of the add, remove, and

-operations should then map onto PUT
+replace operations should then map onto PUT, DELETE, and

-(to an existing resource) respectively;
+PUT (to an existing resource) respectively;

-action should always fail, as no new resources can be
+A POST action should always fail, as no new resources can be

 added.